-The TFT LCD for the notebook computer contains over 2,359,296 thin-film transistors (TFTs).
+The TFT LCD for the notebook computer contains over 921,000 thin-film transistors (TFTs).
 A small number of missing, discolored, or lighted dots (on all the time) is characteristic of TFT LCD technology, but excessive pixel problems can cause viewing concerns.
 The LCD should be replaced if the number of missing, discolored, or lighted dots in any background is 21 or more.

 Symptom / Error FRU / Action in Sequence No beep, power-on indicator on, and a blank LCD during POST.
+Reseat the CPU card Reseat the video card.
 System board LCD backlight not working.
 LCD too dark.
 LCD brightness cannot be adjusted.
 LCD contrast cannot be adjusted.
 Reseat the LCD connectors.
-LCD assembly System board LCD screen unreadable.
+LCD assembly Video card System board LCD screen unreadable.
 Characters missing pels.
 Screen abnormal.
 Wrong color displayed.
-See important note for "LCD-Related Symptoms."
-Reseat all LCD connectors.
-LCD assembly System board LCD has extra horizontal or vertical lines displayed.
+1. See important note for "LCD-Related Symptoms."
+2. Reseat all LCD connectors.
+3. LCD assembly 4.
+Video card 5.
+System board LCD has extra horizontal or vertical lines displayed.
 1. LCD assembly